 - Earned Schedule (ES): An enhancement to Earned Value Management—ES provides cost-based features to the management and control of schedule performance.
 ES can significantly improve performance analysis and prediction.

 Problem solving and issue resolution must be managed in a proactive manner, course-correcting quickly and effectively when necessary, before time and resources have been wasted.
 Proactive control of a project has effects on budget, time, quality, and human resources.

 KPIs are an indispensable tool for proactive management of a project, providing close oversight of the measurables and on-going results.
 Active KPIs provide insights that allow team members to manage a project proactively to avoid process mistakes, and/or manage unexpected challenges before they derail the project.
 This proactive approach helps avoid mistakes and miscommunication, and provides a decisive plan of action for resolution.

 Enterprise project controls solutions allow businesses to quickly integrate data, making information available and secure, and create a single source of truth for schedules, budgets, expenditures, timesheets, invoices, and all data that affects the progress of the project.

-The right integrated solution also opens the possibility for automation, which lowers the rate of human error, while saving time and money by reducing the need for labor-intensive manual tasks.
-More accurate insights are available sooner, facilitating better decision making and greater proactivity (see above).
+The right integrated solution also opens the possibility for automation.
+This results in a lower rate of human error, while saving time and money by reducing the need for labor-intensive manual tasks.
+Finally, more accurate insights are available sooner, facilitating better decision making and greater proactivity (see above).

 The Right Tools for Project Controls

-The endgame is all about successful projects, and modern technology offers the solution by providing project management platforms that incorporate project controls best practices.
+The endgame is all about successful projects.
+Modern technology offers the solution by providing project management platforms that incorporate project controls best practices.

 With the right tools working 24/7, your staff, management, stakeholders, and anyone who touches the project will have everything they need to produce successful projects again and again.